claresudbery/clare-wiki-ably/pages/coding/infra/servers/dns-and-routing.md

 ---
 ## Diagrams

-  - See elsewhere in this doc for useful diagrams from Cadogan
+  - See below for links to useful diagrams from Cadogan

 ## DNS Records